Time and Memory Efficient Parallel Algorithm for Structural Graph Summaries and two Extensions to Incremental Summarization and $k$-Bisimulation for Long $k$-Chaining: Experimental Apparatus

 \paragraph{DyLDO-core and DyLDO-ext:} The Dynamic Linked Data Observatory (DyLDO) provides regular crawls of the Web of Data~\cite{DBLP:conf/esws/KaferAUOH13}.
 The crawls start from about $95,000$ representative seed URIs (source labels of graphs).
 There are two variants of this dataset: The dataset containing only the graphs identified by the seed URIs is referred to as \textit{DyLDO-core}.
 It contains the $95,000$ different graphs obtained from the seed URIs, stored in the multi-set $\mathcal{G}$ of the GDB.
 The extended crawl (including the core) is referred to as \textit{DyLDO-ext}.
 Starting from the seed URIs, a breadth-first search is conducted with a crawling depth of $2$, \ie graphs are added that are referenced from already crawled graphs.

 For DyLDO-core, we use all 50 crawls conducted between January 20, 2019 and January 12, 2020.
-DyLDO-core contains $2.1$--$3.5$~M vertices and $7$--$13$~M edges.
-Over all weekly crawls, the mean degree is $3.5$ ($\pm 0.2$), mean in-degree is $3.0$ ($\pm 0.2$) and mean out-degree is $2.9$ ($\pm 0.2$).
+DyLDO-core contains $2.1$--$3.5\,$M vertices and $7$--$13\,$M edges.
+Over all weekly crawls, the mean degree is $4.8$ ($\pm 0.5$).
 Note that week 21 (June 16, 2019) is an anomaly as DyLDO-core contains only eight edges due to a crawling failure: weeks 21 and~22 are excluded from the results.
 For DyLDO-ext, we use the first five crawls, which contain $7$--$10\,$M vertices and $84$--$106\,$M edges.
-The mean degree is $11.1$ ($\pm 0.6$), mean in-degree is $8.0$ ($\pm 0.5$), and mean out-degree is $10.7$ ($\pm 0.7$).
+The mean degree is $10.8$ ($\pm 0.7$).